-The Partially Examined Life will pay exceptional writers for essays related to philosophy, culture, and ideas.
+The Partially Examined Life takes submissions for essays related to philosophy, culture, and ideas.
 We’d love to see queries from writers who can contribute:

 - Philosophy-related essays, personal essays, and interviews.
 See The Stone for great examples of this sort of content: http://opinionator.blogs.nytimes.com/category/the-stone/